Matt Canavan: Political career

-Canavan was elected to the Australian Senate as a member of the Liberal National Party of Queensland, representing Queensland at the 2013 federal election for the term beginning 1 July 2014.
+Canavan was elected to the Senate as a member of the Liberal National Party, representing Queensland at the 2013 federal election for the term beginning 1 July 2014.
 He sits with the National Party in the Senate, although he had been a member of the Liberal club during his latter days at UQ.

-In the First Turnbull Ministry, Canavan served as the Minister for Northern Australia between 18 February and 19 July 2016.
+In the first Turnbull ministry, Canavan served as the minister for Northern Australia between 18 February and 19 July 2016.
 He was the first member of cabinet born in the 1980s.

-With the reelection of the Turnbull government in 2016, Canavan was elevated into Cabinet becoming the Minister for Resources and Northern Australia in the Second Turnbull Ministry.
+With the reelection of the Turnbull government in 2016, Canavan was elevated to the Cabinet, becoming minister for resources and Northern Australia in the second Turnbull ministry.
 He briefly resigned from the Cabinet between July and October 2016 amid his High Court citizenship challenge.

 On 3 February 2020, he resigned again from Cabinet to support Barnaby Joyce in his unsuccessful bid for National Party leadership.
 He also cited his failure to declare his membership of the North Queensland Cowboys, as the Northern Australia Infrastructure Facility within his Northern Australia portfolio, approved a $20 million loan for the Cowboys to build a training centre next to the North Queensland Stadium in Townsville.
 He denied it was a breach of ministerial standards as under the North Australia Infrastructure Facility Act, he had no power to approve loans but could only reject them.

 After his resignation from the Cabinet, he remained as deputy leader of the Nationals in the Senate, along with Bridget McKenzie as leader, as the other three Nationals senators were first-termers.

 Canavan has served on the "Inquiry into the destruction of 46,000 year old caves at the Juukan Gorge in the Pilbara region of Western Australia", which delivered its interim report in December 2020.

 Canavan unsuccessfully challenged David Littleproud for leadership following the 2025 Australian federal election in the 2025 National Party of Australia leadership spill.